Exploring House Interim Committee proposals on new tax

 This is a limited time ability to use this gift.
 The new proposals negate this current exclusion by stating if a grantor’s trust has any income rights, then IRS would include this gift back into the grantor’s estate.

-In addition, the top tax rate on capital gains during lifetime is proposed to be 25% – up from the current 25%.
+In addition, the top tax rate on capital gains during lifetime is proposed to be 25 percent –up from the current 20 percent.
 No further news on this subject at the time of this writing.

-The corporate tax rate was proposed to be raised from 21.5% to 26.5% on C-Corporations earning more than the income limit.
+The corporate tax rate was proposed to be raised from 21.5 percent to 26.5 percent on C-Corporations earning more than the income limit.
 This proposal has hit a wall as a lot of Democratic representatives are not in favor of raising rates this high.
 We will see if they meet in the middle.

 An interesting change allowable under the new proposal is that owners of S-Corporations could change to an LLC (Limited Liability Company) without any tax issues involved.